 Craigmaddie Muir Decoy Site

 The Craigmaddie Muir Decoy Site was a large decoy system installed during World War II, intended to lure enemy bombers away from their intended targets.
 Useful Links:

 Royal Commission on the Ancient and Historical Monuments of Scotland Decoy control bunker - Craigmaddie Muir

-This group was established in 2013, to promote interest in the local history of the parish.
-It is not restricted to residents of Baldernock, and all those with an interest in the history of the parish are welcome to attend our walks, talks and visits.
+This group was established to promote interest in local history.
+All those with an interest in the history of the area are welcome to attend our walks, talks and visits.

 There are over 4,000 acres in Baldernock; in 1880, 14 farms were listed: